 - 2.1.
-The Director of Finance and Transformation (Section 151 Officer) is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practice. - 2.2.
-In preparing this Statement of Accounts, the Director of Finance and Transformation (Section 151 Officer) has: - Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the Code of Practice on Local Authority Accounting; - Kept proper accounting records that were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+The Director of Finance and Transformation (Section 151 Officer) is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the Chartered Institute of Public Finance and Accountancy (CIPFA) and Local Authority (Scotland) Accounts Advisory Committee (LASAAC) Code of Practice on Local Authority Accounting in the United Kingdom (the Code) and the update to the Code and specifications for future Codes for Infrastructure Assets published November 2022. - 2.2.
+In preparing this Statement of Accounts, the Director of Finance and Transformation (Section 151 Officer) has: - Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the Code of Practice on Local Authority Accounting; - · Kept proper accounting records that were up to date; - Taken reasonable steps for the prevention and detection of fraud and other irregularities.